RedHat-UX/red-hat-design-system/elements/rh-button/docs/40-accessibility.md

 ## Focus order

 {% include 'accessibility/focusorder.md' %} For buttons in groups, the focus order is from left to right and top to bottom when stacked.
-Disabled buttons are not included in the focus order unless they include the <code>aria-disabled=“true”</code> attribute and display a <a href="/elements/tooltip">tooltip</a> when focused.
+Disabled buttons are not included in the focus order unless they include the `aria-disabled=“true”` attribute and display a [tooltip](/elements/tooltip) when focused.

 {% example palette="light",
-          class="inline-flex centered",
           alt="Image of rows of button groups with numbers; one row has focus indicators only and the other has focus indicators and a tooltip", src="../button-a11y-focus-order.png" %}